micrub/wercker-clojure/README.md

 ### Development stage

-In order to run tests in container, execute:
+In order to run tests in container, and run development server on port 8080 execute:

 ````
-wercker dev
+wercker dev --publish 8080
 ```

 ## License